|

 tricycle of 457.89 miles in the North Road Cycling Club’s

-event, 26/27th August 1972 – a new R.T.T.C. competition
+event, 26/27th August 1972 - a new national competition

 record. |